maitry291/obsidian-notes/JavaScript/JavaScript - Brain.md

 ### The Rest pattern and parameters

-rest pattern has same syntax as spread operator but for destruction it is used on the left side of = operator.
+Rest pattern has same syntax as spread operator but for destruction it is used on the left side of = operator.

 it is used as last argument and there can be only one rest pattern.